Dennis Olsen (racing driver): Formula Renault 2.0

 Olsen's main racing program for 2013 was in the Formula Renault 2.0 NEC championship, racing for German team Josef Kaufmann Racing.
 He finished third in the standings, behind the British Fortec Motorsports pairing of Jack Aitken and Matt Parry after taking three podium finishes.
 He also recorded a Pole position for the final race of the season at Zandvoort, but the race was cancelled due to heavy rain.
 He also contested a one-off round of the Formula Renault 2.0 Alps season at Spa-Francorchamps with the AV Formula team.

 For 2014, Olsen graduated to the Eurocup Formula Renault 2.0 championship with Prema Powerteam.
 He finished second in the standings, behind champion Nyck de Vries, after taking three podium places including race wins at Spa-Francorchamps and the Nürburgring.
 At the final round of the season in Jerez, he finished second in the first race, a result that initially earned him the runner-up spot in the championship, but was later disqualified for a technical infringement.
 He did, however, secure second in the championship the following day after finishing seventh in the final race of the season.

 He also contested a partial campaign in the Formula Renault 2.0 Alps championship with Prema, taking six top ten finishes in the six races he took part in.

 Olsen remained in Eurocup Formula Renault 2.0 for a second season in 2015, switching to Manor MP Motorsport.

 Sports car racing

 In 2023, Olsen returned to the Deutsche Tourenwagen Masters for a second consecutive season.
 After completing the 2022 season with SSR Performance, Olsen moved to Manthey EMA for 2023.
-In addition, Olsen competed in the 2023 GT World Challenge Europe Endurance Cup with Rutronik Racing, sharing a Pro class entry with Laurin Heinrich and DTM teammate Thomas Preining.
+With two podiums, he finished seventh in the standings, whilst teammate Thomas Preining won the title.
+In addition, Olsen competed in the GT World Challenge Europe Endurance Cup with Rutronik Racing, sharing a Pro class entry with Laurin Heinrich and Preining.
+There, one podium once again resulted in seventh place overall.

+For 2024, Olsen would switch to become a Ford factory driver, competing with the new Ford Mustang GT3 for Proton Competition alongside Mikkel O. Pedersen and bronze-ranked Giorgio Roda.
+Following a slow start in the first three rounds, Olsen led the team towards its first podium of the season, finishing third at the 24 Hours of Le Mans.